 Clutch in and a gentle "Clunk!" from the gearbox.
 She's in first gear.
 A final check up the road to make sure it's empty and I crack open the throttle, slowly let out the clutch, and push away with my foot.
 She launches forward and the engine note builds.

 From first to second ... to third ... to fourth ... to fifth ... blips and twists, all the way up through the gearbox.
 The wind rages around me, tearing through my mesh jacket and chilling my skin with its ever-growing intensity.
 I can feel the goosebumps and I shiver a little at the sudden change in temperature.

 I'm thundering up the long, straight dual carriageway with a screaming engine beneath me.
 My bike is slicing excitedly through the still morning air.
 I'm approaching a roundabout and her exhaust spits and pops as I jam the throttle shut and start to apply some back brake.
 Down through the gears, slowing ... slowing ... checking my mirrors ... lining up ...

 Something catches my eye ... a single headlight flashing in from the left ... approaching the roundabout a bit faster than I am.
 They'll get there first, but no matter.
 What is it?
 An R1?
 A GSXR?
 A big grin spreads across my face as I calculate the odds.

 I change my mind.
-Instead of straight on, I bank right around the roundabout and crack open the throttle at the apex.
+Instead of straight on, I get my knee down and bank right around the roundabout and crack open the throttle at the apex.
 My beautiful little Fireblade responds to my demand and surges forward with a roar.
 I see a tail-light fifty yards in front of me as a kick of adrenaline floods my body.
 My eyes narrow and I lock onto my target.

-I feel cool now; I feel so alive ... oh yes, they've seen me ... and it's time to go play ...
+I feel cool now, I feel so alive ... yip, they've seen me ... it's time to go play!